telerik/kendo-ui-core/docs/intro/installation/bower-install.md

 Git might have problems resolving your home directory if it contains spaces in its path (e.g. `c:\Documents and Settings\jane`).
 Therefore, update your `%HOME%` environment variable to point to a directory having no spaces in its name.

-### Store Your Credentials on Linux, OS X and Unix-Like Systems
+### Store Credentials on Linux, OS X and Unix-Like Systems

 **Step 1:** Create a file called `.netrc` in your home directory (`~/.netrc`).
 Make sure you modify the file permissions to make it readable only to you.